NHL on ESPN: Third return to ESPN and ABC: 2021–present

 On June 5, 2023, it was announced that Chelios' contract would not be renewed as part of Disney's $5.5 billion cost-cutting.
 On September 12, 2023, TNT hired Boucher away from ESPN/ABC to serve as Keith Jones' replacement on the top team, thus reuniting with former NBC partners Kenny Albert and Eddie Olczyk.
 On October 10, 2023, ESPN announced that Barry Melrose would retire from the network to spend more time with his family after being diagnosed with Parkinson's disease.
 On December 19, 2023, Campbell-Pascall accepted a new position as a special advisor with the Professional Women's Hockey League (PWHL).
-Although she had left Sportsnet, she will remain with ESPN/ABC.
+Although she had left Sportsnet, she remained with ESPN/ABC.

-The 2024–25 season will again have ESPN+/Hulu stream at least 50 exclusive games.
-ESPN2 will have a doubleheader on December 27.
-ABC's 19-game schedule for this season will begin earlier than normal on January 4 during the last week of the 2024 NFL regular season.
-The 2025 Stadium Series will be on ESPN instead of ABC.
-With the NHL 4 Nations Face-Off tournament replacing the All-Star Game this season, the NHL decided to split it between TNT, ABC, and ESPN: TNT will have the round-robin games on February 12 and 17, ABC/ESPN+ will air the February 15 round-robin doubleheader, and ESPN will air the United States–Finland game on February 13 and the final on February 20.
-On October 8, color commentator Ray Ferraro called two games of an opening night tripleheader: the St. Louis Blues at the Seattle Kraken, and the Chicago Blackhawks at the Utah Hockey Club.
+The 2024–25 season would again have ESPN+/Hulu stream at least 50 exclusive games.
+ESPN2 aired a doubleheader on December 27.
+ABC's 19-game schedule for this season began earlier than normal on January 4 during the last week of the 2024 NFL regular season.
+The 2025 Stadium Series would air on ESPN instead of ABC.
+With the NHL 4 Nations Face-Off tournament replacing the All-Star Game this season, the NHL decided to split it between TNT, ABC, and ESPN: TNT had the round-robin games on February 12 and 17, ABC/ESPN+ aired the February 15 round-robin doubleheader, and ESPN aired the United States–Finland game on February 13 and tourney final on February 20.
+On October 8, color commentator Ray Ferraro called two games of an opening night tripleheader: the St. Louis Blues at Seattle Kraken, and the Chicago Blackhawks at Utah Hockey Club.
 Two late-season Washington Capitals games were later added to ESPN's schedule in anticipation of Alexander Ovechkin breaking Wayne Gretzky's career goals record.
 While the April 12 road game at the Columbus Blue Jackets would air exclusively on ABC, the March 27 road game at the Minnesota Wild would co-exist with the Capitals' own broadcast via the Monumental Sports Network in the Washington metropolitan area.
-Additionally, the April 17 road game at the Pittsburgh Penguins would now air on both ESPN and Monumental in the Capitals' market after it was initially an ESPN-exclusive broadcast.
-After Ovechkin broke the career goals record in the regular season, the April 17 road game at the Pittsburgh Penguins returned exclusively to ESPN and the April 15 road game at the New York Islanders was flexed out in favor of the Florida at Tampa Bay game.
+Additionally, the April 17 road game at the Pittsburgh Penguins would air on both ESPN and Monumental in the Capitals' market after it was initially an ESPN-exclusive broadcast.
+After Ovechkin broke the career goals record in the regular season, the April 15 road game at the New York Islanders was flexed out in favor of the Florida at Tampa Bay game, and the April 17 road game at the Pittsburgh Penguins returned exclusively to ESPN.